Table of Contents

 Wired or Wireless Headphones

 Wireless headphones have become extremely popular over the last decade.
 They offer great freedom and cable-free environment but they are still not as good wired headphones.
-If your main concern is sound quality, then you should buy wired headphones but if you don’t care about few imperfections and the amount of detail in your music, Bluetooth headphones might be the best choice and we have included a few Bluetooth models on our list of 15 best bass headphones.
+If your main concern is sound quality, then you should buy wired headphones but if you don’t care about few imperfections and the amount of detail in your music, Bluetooth headphones might be the best choice and we have included a few Bluetooth models on our list of 15 best bass headphones in 2020.

 If you want wireless headphones, you should also pay attention to the Bluetooth version.
 Newer versions enable faster data transfer and less compression which results in better sound quality.
 They also have lower power consumption.
 In short, newer Bluetooth versions are definitely better.
 Also, you should pay attention to the battery – if it can’t last for at least 8-10 hours, it’s not good enough.
 8 hours or more is what you should be looking for.